Ogahi

-The Ogahis or Ogahi Mughals (Sindhi: اوڳاھي; Punjabi: اوگاہی) are a Mughal tribe primarily living in the provinces of Sindh and Punjab, Pakistan.
-They are a land-owning tribe of Pakistan.
+Ogahi (Sindhi: اوڳاھي; Punjabi: اوگاہی) is a land-owning tribe, primarily living in the provinces of Sindh and Punjab, Pakistan.
+They belong to the Saman or Samma ethnic group.
 The majority lives in Sindh and Punjab while a small number is also present in Khyber Pakhtunkhwa and Balochistan.
 The Ogahi tribesmen speak Sindhi, Saraiki and Punjabi languages and are predominantly Muslims.
 They have the surnames Mir, Sardar, Jam, Khan and Mian.

-Distribution

-The Ogahis are a land-owning Mughal tribe of Pakistan primarily living in Punjab, Sindh and Khyber Pakhtunkhwa in the areas of Tandianwala, Lahore, Nankana Saahib, Syedwala, Jaranwala, Kashmore, Sukkur, Dera Ismail Khan, Ghotki, Hyderabad, Shikarpur, and Kandhkot.
-They are also found in other areas of Khyber Pakhtunkhwa and Balochistan.
+In the early 21st century, the Ogahi were involved in a long-running dispute with the Teghani tribe, which started over the theft of cattle and resulted in at least 85 deaths on both sides.